philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 ### Awaken: Ling Han

 > Increases final damage by 18%.
 > While equipped with Monitoring Guards, for each equipped frost weapon, frost damage increases by 4%.
 When equipped with 3 frost weapons, gain an additional 350 weapon charge after using any frost weapon skill.
 After releasing any frost weapon skill other than Monitoring Guards or discharge , deal an additional 5600% * attack damage to nearby targets.
+The character becomes immune to damage for 4 seconds after activating the Frosty Roar (unavailable in Apex League).

  <br/>
   <br/>